torsteingrindvik/serial-keel/README.md

 You can setup Serial Keel to run as a systemd service on startup.
 In `scripts/systemd`, you'll find a template `.service` file and a setup script.

-The script assumes that you have a valid serial-keel configuration file in your user home directory named `config.ron`, and that your serial-keel repository is located in your `~/` directory.

-Running the script for the first time will copy the service file with the current username and specified branch (defaults to `main` if not specified).
+Running the script for the first time will create a user service with the template file, specified branch (defaults to `main` if not specified) and path to the config file.
 It will also build serial-keel and install it.

 You can invoke this script as below:
 ```
-./scripts/systemd/check_and_upgrade_serial_keel.sh <branch-name>
+./scripts/systemd/check_and_upgrade_serial_keel.sh <branch-name> <path-to-config-file>
 ```

 - Once done, the serial-keel service should be running.
-Running `systemctl status serial-keel.service` should let you know whether the service started successfully.
+Running `systemctl --user status serial-keel.service` should let you know whether the service started successfully.

 - You can access the latest logs of the serial-keel service with:
 ```
-sudo journalctl -u serial-keel.service -e
+journalctl --user-unit serial-keel.service -e
 ```

 ### **Note**